Amasias-Rodriguez/Portfolio-Website-with-Typed-JS/README.md

-# Simplistic-Portfolio-Website
+# Portfolio-Website-with-Typed-Js
-Simplistic Portfolio Website with css and Javascript
+Portfolio using Typed Js and some CSS animations